cncf/techdocs/assessments/0008-backstage/0008-backstage.md

-# Backstage Docs Assessment
+# Backstage Docs Analysis

 Prepared by: Dave Welsch ([@dwelsch-esi](https://github.com/cncf/techdocs/assessments/0008-backstage.md))<br>
 Date: 2023-09-01
+Most recent update: 10/19/2023

 ## Introduction

-This document assesses the quality and completeness of the [Backstage](https://backstage.io) project's documentation and website.
+This document discusses the quality and completeness of the [Backstage](https://backstage.io) project's documentation and website.

 This document:

 - Measures existing documentation quality against the CNCF’s standards
 - Provides examples of great documentation as a reference
 - Recommends a program of key improvements with the largest return on investment
-- Provides guidance to making the recommended improvements actionable TBD
+- Provides guidance to making the recommended improvements actionable

 ## How this document works

+The document is split into an analysis and recommendations.
+- Readers interested only in actionable improvements can skip to the recommendations.
+- Readers interested in the current state of the documenation and the reasoning behind the recommendations should start with the analysis.

-The assessment is divided into three sections:
+The analysis is divided into three sections:

 - **Project documentation:** for end users of the project, aimed at people who intend to use it
 - **Contributor documentation:** for new and existing contributors to the project